An historic market town with a beautiful river frontage, located at the gateway to Purbeck

 Live like a local while you’re here and wander down to get your fresh fruit and baked goodies for breakfast at the weekly Saturday market on the quay or the bi-weekly farmers’ market in the town hall on a Thursday.
-Stop for a coffee at one of the many cafés (or a bacon butty – we know we can’t always resist!, although there are plenty of tempting veggie options too).
-You can always walk it off with a gentle stroll along the riverbank.
+Stop for a coffee at one of the many cafés before taking a gentle stroll along the riverbank.
 Or for the more adventurous you can grab a kayak or hire a boat to work up an appetite for lunch in one of Wareham’s many popular eateries.

 There’s plenty to explore in Wareham town itself.
 Why not walk in the footsteps of the Saxons and explore the Wareham Walls, or stroll down the picturesque side streets with their hanging baskets and colourful house fronts.

-You’ll find coffee shops interspersed with art galleries and gift shops along the main streets, and the selection of riverside pubs offer a spectacular setting to kick back with a drink at the end of a long day exploring.
+You’ll find coffee shops interspersed with art galleries and gift shops along the main streets, and a selection of riverside pubs and restaurants, which offer a spectacular setting to kick back with a drink at the end of a long day exploring.

 Walks in and around Wareham

 Wareham and its surrounding area has long been popular with hikers, dog-walkers, cyclists and horse riders.
 You can find out more on our Walks page, but some of the closest places to Wareham to don your walking boots include: